-Cafés, restaurants & pubs that genuinely welcome solo travelers — no awkward looks, no double portions required.
+Cafés, restaurants, desserts & pubs that genuinely welcome solo travelers — no awkward looks, no double portions required.

 Over 20 well-cared-for cats roam freely in a spacious, creative space.
 Entrance covers unlimited time and refillable drinks — sit with a blanket, a latte and a cat.
 Perfect for solo visitors who want company without conversation.